BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 > For users, this will look like the same mod, however internally they handle things differently.
 (See mod description of Kaz Virtual Tav - Custom Appearance System)
 {.is-info}

-## Common issues, user errors and how to fix them
+## Common issues and how to fix them

 #### Invisible body: